-Dr. Sugarbaker’s education began with an undergraduate degree from Wheaton College in Illinois.
-He completed medical school and earned his medical degree at Cornell University Medical College.
-While completing his surgical residency at Peter Bent Brigham Hospital in Boston, Dr. Sugarbaker was named the Surgical Chief Resident.
+Dr. Sugarbaker received his undergraduate degree from Wheaton College in Illinois.
+He earned his medical degree at Cornell University Medical College.
+While completing his surgical residency at Peter Bent Brigham Hospital in Boston, Dr. Sugarbaker became the Surgical Chief Resident.

 Career in Surgical Oncology

-From Bethesda, Maryland, Dr. Sugarbaker went on to a position as Director of Surgical Oncology at Emory University School of Medicine.
-He then returned to Washington and became the Director of Surgical Oncology and Medical Director at the Washington Cancer Institute and Washington Hospital Center.
+From Bethesda, Maryland, Dr. Sugarbaker served as the director of Surgical Oncology at Emory University School of Medicine.
+He then returned to Washington and became the director of Surgical Oncology and medical director at the Washington Cancer Institute and Washington Hospital Center.